Find Your Place to Connect

 All men are invited and welcome to attend a free monthly breakfast from 7:00-8:00 AM in the Gym on the third Saturday of each month.

 We have a devotional, testimony, praise and worship, and highlight ministry options available.
+Bring a friend!

 Tuesday nights from 7:00-8:30 PM in the Gym.